My Trip to Gstaad, Switzerland

 What you need to know about taking a trip to Gstaad, Switzerland

 The weather varies in the Bernese Oberland, so I recommend layers.
 Lots of layers.
-It can be sunny and warm in the valley and rainy and cold in the mountains or even snowy.
+It can be sunny and warm in the valley and rainy and cold or even snowy in the mountains.